Avi-Kenny/SimEngine/docs/docs/function-reference/run_on_cluster.md

 <td>
 <p>Code that will run for every simulation replicate.
 This should be
-a block of code enclosed by curly braces  that includes a call to run.
-This code block will have access to the simulation object you created in the 'first' code block, but any changes made here to the simulation object will not be saved.</p>
+a block of code enclosed by curly braces  that includes a call to
+<span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>run</span>.
+This code block will have access to the simulation
+object you created in the 'first' code block, but any changes made here to the simulation object will not be saved.</p>
 </td></tr>
 <tr valign="top"><td><span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>last</span></td>
 <td>